turingschool/backend-curriculum-site/module3/projects/terrificus/development.md

     * What are you going to be working on?
     * Is anything blocking you?
 * Every weekday you should send your PM a summary of the day's stand up.

-## Project Check Ins

-* During a Project Check In, you should be prepared to:
-    * Demo your application in a deployed environment (Heroku)
-    * Show your up to date project board
-    * Ask clarifying questions
-    * Do a code review
-    * Set expectations for the following project check in

 ## Retros